Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 I'm still using it: I'm found of the simple syntax (I hate writing closing tags 😤).
 It makes me write/refactor my markup quicker.

-Being able to use it with Vue is so nice!
+Being able to use it with Vue is a really nice addition!

 #### Root node handling